MomsFriendlyRobotCompany/dpkg_opencv/readme.md

 slow and not update things.
 Unfortunately linux homebrew doesn't always work (I use homebrew on macOS and it is awesome!) on liux.

+# What this does

+This package installs to `/home/pi/.local` and doesn't interact with normal debian packages from Raspbian.
+You can install by:

+1. You will need to install my `dpkg_python3` firs
+1. Install package with: `sudo dpkg -i kevin-opencv-3.x.x.deb` where 3.x.x is the current version

 ## Package Setup

 - DEBIAN